arkoc/EntityFramework.Guardian/docs/intro/big_picture.rst

 Guardian set two guards for Modifing and Retrieving operations:

-* Retrieve guard is set in ObjectContext.ObjectMaterialized event.
+* Retrieve ( get ) guard is set in ObjectContext.ObjectMaterialized event.
-* Modify guard is set in ObjectContext.SavingChanges event.
+* Modify ( add, update, delete ) guard is set in ObjectContext.SavingChanges event.

 General part of guardian is `GuardianKernel`.
 This object holds following components: